 Christopher Hughes is the head of Cadwalader's Intellectual Property Practice Group.
 Chris has more than 35 years of experience in complex patent, trade secret, and trademark trials and litigation, as well as licensing, intellectual property counseling and IP due diligence in corporate transactions, bankruptcies, etc. Drawing on his extensive litigation experience and (early-career) experience of preparing and prosecuting patent applications, Chris also provides strategic counseling for clients on key patent acquisition efforts.
 His experience spans myriad industries, including computer hardware and software, semiconductors, consumer products and industrial equipment, e-commerce and financial services matters, and a variety of sophisticated medical devices as well as alternative energy technology such as wind turbine systems.
 Chris has also spear-headed efforts by luxury goods and consumer products companies to protect and enforce their valuable trademarks and trade-dress rights through anti-counterfeiting and infringement actions in courts and before U.S. Customs.

-Chris has represented major clients in patent litigation and trials in Federal District Courts, in the ITC and in Arbitrations before WIPO as well as trade secret enforcement actions in state and federal court.
+He has represented clients in patent litigation and trials in Federal District Courts, in the ITC and in Arbitrations before WIPO as well as trade secret enforcement actions in state and federal court.
 For example, he has represented IBM in patent litigations in several U.S. district courts and in the ITC on a variety of computer software and hardware technologies.
 He also represented Priceline.com in litigation involving the famous Priceline Patent and has handled patent infringement actions regarding cardiovascular stent technologies on behalf of Medinol Ltd. and on orthopedic implants for Stryker/Osteonics.
 He has been appointed the Federal District Court Special Master for the purpose of assisting with complex discovery issues and motions in limine in computer technologies and has been serving on the District of Delaware IP Law Advisory Committee.

 Chris' international experience includes coordinating patent infringement trials and hearings throughout Europe (including trials seeking preliminary relief and cross-border injunctions), as well as nullity, cancellation, and opposition proceedings on important patent rights in European courts and the EPO.
 In these matters, he has coordinated the corresponding activities in the U.S. with respect to the U.S. counterpart patent litigations.

-He has been elected as a fellow of the American Bar Foundation and has been consistently recognized as an outstanding attorney by numerous publications, including:
+Chris has been elected as a fellow of the American Bar Foundation and has been consistently recognized as an outstanding attorney by numerous publications, including:

-• Benchmark Litigation: The Guide to America's Leading Litigation Firms and Attorneys (Designated a national Litigation Star since 2010)
+•Benchmark Litigation: The Guide to America's Leading Litigation Firms and Attorneys (Designated a national Litigation Star since 2010)

-• Chambers USA: America's Leading Lawyers for Business
+•Chambers USA: America's Leading Lawyers for Business

-• The Best Lawyers in America (Distinguished 10-Year Designation)
+•The Best Lawyers in America (Distinguished 10-Year Designation)

-• United States Lawyer Rankings (ranked first in the Intellectual Property category since 2012; named among the top 10 since 2008)
+•United States Lawyer Rankings (ranked first in the Intellectual Property category since 2012; named among the top 10 since 2008)

-• Super Lawyers (5-Year Designation, Blue Ribbon Panelist)
+•Super Lawyers (5-Year Designation, Blue Ribbon Panelist)

-• The World's Leading Patent Litigators (IAM - Publications)
+•The World's Leading Patent Litigators (IAM - Publications)

-• LMG Life Sciences 2012 (Selected as a Life Sciences Star in the publication's inaugural edition) (Euromoney)
+•LMG Life Sciences 2012 (Selected as a Life Sciences Star in the publication's inaugural edition) (Euromoney)

-• Guide to the World's Leading Patent Law Experts (Legal Media Group)
+•Guide to the World's Leading Patent Law Experts (Legal Media Group)

 A frequent lecturer, Chris has spoken throughout the U.S., Japan, China, and Korea on such topics as:

-• A Search For The Best Practices: Conflict Solution Disputes - Litigation, Arbitration and Trans-Atlantic Comparisons; Joint Program by LES-Germany, WIPO and Federal Circuit Bar Association (Germany; 5/18/11)
+•A Search For The Best Practices: Conflict Solution Disputes - Litigation, Arbitration and Trans-Atlantic Comparisons; Joint Program by LES-Germany, WIPO and Federal Circuit Bar Association (Germany; 5/18/11)

-• Claim Construction--International Perspectives; Fordham IP Law Institute (New York City; 4/28/11)
+•Claim Construction--International Perspectives; Fordham IP Law Institute (New York City; 4/28/11)

-• Presenting An Effective Markman Case - Winning Strategy For Managing A Pivotal Point in Patent Litigation
+•Presenting An Effective Markman Case - Winning Strategy For Managing A Pivotal Point in Patent Litigation

-• ACI Medical Device Patent Litigation Program (New York City; 1/31/11)
+•ACI Medical Device Patent Litigation Program (New York City; 1/31/11)

-• Panelist: High Tech Miracle -The American-Israeli Chamber of Commerce and Industry Program (New York City, 2/1/11)
+•Panelist: High Tech Miracle -The American-Israeli Chamber of Commerce and Industry Program (New York City, 2/1/11)

-• Strategies for Defending (and Advising) Respondents in ITC Investigations (Forum on Foreign Intellectual Property-Related Issues, Beijing - 2010)
+•Strategies for Defending (and Advising) Respondents in ITC Investigations (Forum on Foreign Intellectual Property-Related Issues, Beijing - 2010)

-• Best Practices for Managing IP in the US (Forum on Foreign Intellectual Property-Related Issues, Suzhou - 2010)
+•Best Practices for Managing IP in the US (Forum on Foreign Intellectual Property-Related Issues, Suzhou - 2010)

-• Patent Trials in WIPO Arbitrations (Managing Intellectual Property China-International IP Forum, Beijing - 2010)
+•Patent Trials in WIPO Arbitrations (Managing Intellectual Property China-International IP Forum, Beijing - 2010)

-• Strategies for Defending in Rocket Docket Jurisdictions (Suzhou Forum - 2010)
+•Strategies for Defending in Rocket Docket Jurisdictions (Suzhou Forum - 2010)

-• Key Patent Issues for 2010 (Annual Dental Convention at Javits Convention Center)
+•Key Patent Issues for 2010 (Annual Dental Convention at Javits Convention Center)

-• Impact of the U.S. Supreme Court's decision in eBay on injunctions in patent cases (2007 AIPLA Annual Meeting)
+•Impact of the U.S. Supreme Court's decision in eBay on injunctions in patent cases (2007 AIPLA Annual Meeting)

-• Contributory and induced infringement
+•Contributory and induced infringement

-• Means-plus-function claim elements
+•Means-plus-function claim elements

-• Various aspects of Markman claim construction proceedings
+•Various aspects of Markman claim construction proceedings

-• The doctrine of equivalents, including the impact of the Federal Circuit and U.S. Supreme Court decisions in the Festo case
+•The doctrine of equivalents, including the impact of the Federal Circuit and U.S. Supreme Court decisions in the Festo case

-• U.S. trade secret law
+•U.S. trade secret law

 • New Patent Litigation Tactics for the Post-Festo World (Lawcast presentation)